Azure-Samples/active-directory-dotnet-v1-to-v2/TokenCacheMigration/README.md

 # Token cache migration between ADAL.NET 3.x, ADAL.NET 4.x, and MSAL.NET 2.x

+> This sample is for ADAL.NET 3.x, ADAL.NET 5.x and MSAL.NET 3.x
+>
+> For the same sample for ADAL.NET 3.x, ADAL.NET 4.x, and MSAL.NET 2.x, see the [ADAL4-x-MSAL2-x](https://github.com/Azure-Samples/active-directory-dotnet-v1-to-v2/tree/ADAL4-x-MSAL2-x) branch

 This solution shows how to customize token cache serialization in a .NET desktop application so that it shares the Single Sign On (SSO) state between:

 - [ADAL.NET](https://aka.ms/adalnet) V3.x applications